vladkens/twscrape/readme.md

 So if you want to use proxy PER ACCOUNT, do NOT override proxy with env variable or by passing proxy param to API.

+_Note:_ If proxy not working, exception will be raised from API class.

 ## Limitations

 After 1 July 2023 Twitter [introduced new limits](https://twitter.com/elonmusk/status/1675187969420828672) and still continue to update it periodically.